nickytd/my-go-app/README.md

-# my-go-app
+# my-go-app Sample golang project

 This is a simple project directory layout.
 A starting point for golang projects.

-It provides a `Makefile` for building the project binary and a `Dockerfile` for building a container image.
-The [Makefile](Makefile) provides targets for linting and testing the application.
+It provides a `Makefile` for building the project binary and a `Dockerfile` for building multi-platform container images.
+The [Makefile](Makefile) provides targets for linting and testing the application, including ginkgo support.

 In the Makefile change the following variables: